rknell/rebellion-rum-models/models_documentation.md

 part 'payment.g.dart';

-/// Represents the type of payment used in a transaction enum PaymentType { cash, eftpos, coupon, online, unknown }
+/// Represents the type of payment used in a transaction enum PaymentType { cash, eftpos, coupon, online, bank, unknown }

 /// Represents a payment made against a sale.
 ///